Rapid Relaxation

 Our alternative mode of operation is what’s called a ‘survival’ response.
 It’s your body and mind perceiving something that could be in any way threatening, and revving you up in order to protect yourself or to flee from the situation.
 Being in a survival response will feel familiar to you because it’s all the standard symptoms of stress - things like a raised heart rate, shortened breath, muscular tension, and erratic thinking.

 In these sessions we employ relaxation skills training to teach your body and mind how to enter into a state of calm, centred homeostasis.
-We then use the technique of Rapid Relaxation (also known as Applied Relaxation or Cue-Controlled Relaxation), to create a conditioned association in the brain between this physiological state of calm, and a 'cue' or 'trigger'.
-This means that, where appropriate, you can shift your state into this calm, centred, 'relaxation response' on command.
+We then use a systematic combination of physical, verbal or visual cues, along with heightened focus and repetition to create a conditioned association in the brain between this physiological state of calm and a 'trigger'.
+This means that, where appropriate, you can shift yourself into this state of calm on command.

 This truly is a superpower.
 Because knowing that you can approach situations and events that would usually rattle you, in a calm, focused and mentally resourceful state can make for a very different life experience indeed.